dodo-perth/dodo-perth.github.io/_articles/20240601_os-contiguous-allocation.md

 ### Advantage
 If required memory space from several processes is higher than actual memory size, we can execute several processes at the same time.

-## Concept of Continuous Memory Allocation
+## Concept of Contiguous Memory Allocation
 Process need to be allocated in empty space of memory.
 There are few ways to implement it.

 **First-Fit** allocation searches for the first block of free memory that is large enough to accommodate the process.
 Once found, the process is allocated to this block, even if it leaves some unused space.
 This method is fast and simple but can lead to fragmentation as small gaps may be left between allocated memory blocks.
 Over time, these gaps can accumulate, making it harder to find suitable blocks for new processes.